 Yes.
 We constantly screen and have systems in place to ensure authenticity.
 If there is ever fraud on the site, the user will be banned immediately and reported to the real estate council, the governing body of real estate law.

 A Realtor® proposed a specific property to me, is this normal?

-No. Our web app is meant to help you choose a realtor for their services.
-NOT their inventory.
-We screen the site daily for such instances and most often will revoke membership to realtors engaging in this kind of solicitation.
-If you are ready to hear about properties from a realtor then move ahead with that realtor, make a handshake, and get to working together to find you your dream property!
+No. Our web app is meant to help you choose a Realtor for their services, NOT their inventory.
+We screen the site daily for such instances and most often will revoke membership to Realtors engaging in this kind of solicitation.
+If you are ready to hear about properties from a Realtor and move ahead with them, make a handshake and get to working together to find your dream property!